ZewoGraveyard/Router/README.md

 2. parameter
 3. wildcard

-That way, with routes `/hello/world` and `/hello/*`, `/hello/world` would get matched by the first route and not by the second.
+That way, with routes `/hello/world`, `/hello/:greeting`, and `/hello/*`, `/hello/world` would get matched by only the static route and not by the parameter or wildcard routes.

 ### Extending `RouterBuilder`
 TODO: Write this